EventStore/EventStore/docs/server/configuration/README.md

 You can either change this file or create another file and instruct EventStoreDB to use it.
-To tell the EventStoreDB server to use a different configuration file, pass the file path on the command line with `--config=filename`, or use the `CONFIG` environment variable.
+To tell the EventStoreDB server to use a different configuration file, pass the file path on the command line with `--config=filename`, or use the `EVENTSTORE_CONFIG` environment variable.

 The configuration file has YAML-compatible format.
 The basic format of the YAML configuration file is as
 follows: